 The internet holds an array of possibilities for finding your immigrant’s village of origin, and the list starts with the two super-heavyweights of the online genealogical world:

-• Ancestry.com, currently the world’s largest subscription genealogy website, has records such as passenger lists, US censuses, naturalizations, port of Hamburg departure lists, vital records, obituaries and much more.
-Ancestry.com also has German-specific records including the Württemberg Emigration Lists that track thousands who applied to leave the German state of Württemberg, as well as the Germans to America volumes that extract passenger lists on which at least half the people aboard were German (some of these items come only with Ancestry.com’s international subscription package).
+The world’s largest subscription genealogy website, the site has records such as passenger lists, US censuses, naturalizations, port of Hamburg departure lists, vital records, obituaries and much more.
+Ancestry.com also has German-specific records including the Württemberg Emigration Lists that track thousands who applied to leave the German state of Württemberg, as well as passenger lists on which at least half the people aboard were German.
+Note that some of these collections come only with Ancestry.com’s international subscription package.

-Of course, many, many other websites might tie your immigrant to a village.
-Type your ancestor’s name in a general search engine such as Google <google.com> or Bing <bing.com> and see what comes up.
 Many present-day German states also have emigrant databases you can search, especially if you’ve found an immigration record that suggests a particular German state as the origin.
 For example, the website Auswanderung aus Südwestdeutschland (Emigrants from Southwest Germany) has a database of 19th- and early 20th-century emigrants from the present-day German state of Baden-Württemberg and includes the former territories of Hohenzollern in addition to Baden and Württemberg.
-A list of additional such databases is at German Roots.
+Find a list of such databases at German Roots.

 3. Check published compilations.